zachvalenta/jvns.ca/content/post/2018-09-01-who-pays-to-educate-developers-.markdown

 My original motivation for starting this blog, 5 years ago, was I wanted to get a better job than the job I'd had before.
 I posted a lot of my articles to hacker news to try to get readers.
-And it worked!
-I got a way better job (the job I have now!)
+And I think it helped!
+In any case I do have a way better job now :)

 Obviously those aren't still my motivations -- probably the main reason I keep writing here is that I find it rewarding when people tell me that my blog posts helped them learned something.
 But that's